top of page

 • When I go on vacation, can I board my Bouvier with you?

 No, we cannot be a Boarding Kennel.
 We do not have a license to board animals.
 It is also not a line of work we are interested in doing, BUT...
 We do have a kennel in Pittsburgh that we highly recommend.
 They can also do some training and grooming with your Bouvier while it's visiting!
+Ask for Jeff Woods at Misty Pines Pet Company.
+Tell Jeff his favorite Bouvier des Flandres breeder sent ya!

 • What is Limited AKC Registration vs Full AKC Registration?

 Rather than re-write what's been perfectly said, here is a link to a great article written by Breeding Business on the history and meaning of AKC Limited and Full Registrations.
 To protect our breeding program, ALL House Of Bouvs pups are sold as Limited AKC Registrations.
-Our Limited Policy includes pups due for stud fees or other breeding services: they are sent as Limited.
+Our Limited Policy includes pups due for stud fees or other breeding services: they are all sent home as Limited.

 • Do you sell Full AKC Registrations?
 (Breeding Rights)